top of page

 Selectivity: High

-The MIT Beaver Works Summer Institute (BWSI) will offer both in-person and virtual project-based courses in 2024 for academically motivated high school students, with 2025 programs to be announced.
+The MIT Beaver Works Summer Institute (BWSI) will offer both in-person and virtual project-based courses for academically motivated high school students.
 Course topics span various engineering concepts, such as Embedded Security and Hardware Hacking and Serious Game Development with AI.
 For aerospace engineering, the program features courses like Autonomous Air Vehicle Racing and Remote Sensing for Disaster Response.
 The summer program runs weekdays from 10 AM to 6 PM EDT, with a mix of lectures, labs, and office hours.

 Students must first complete prerequisite online courses, which open on February 1.
 Progress and grades are monitored to determine eligibility for the summer program, with the application deadline on March 31 and all prerequisites completed by June 25 to secure a spot.
 BWSI also offers introductory spring programs for 9th and 10th-grade students starting in March.
 Full details can be found on the BWSI steps page.